Get

 8. Red Goldendoodle

 Red Goldendoodles are commonly sought after.
-This eye-catching color can occur with a dark Poodle mating with an average-colored Golden Retriever.
+This eye-catching color can occur when a dark Poodle mates with an average-colored Golden Retriever.
 Their color can range from deep ruby red and warm mahogany to cinnamon red.

 9. Sable Goldendoodle